 7. Approach theme from different directions

 Be ready to phrase questions about theme a few different ways because you never know which question(s) will resonate with students.
 Some questions that will encourage thinking about theme are: What did the author want us to think about?
 What idea stays with you? and What will you remember about the story a year from now?

 8. Accept a range of answers

 Of course, for many texts, there are often multiple themes and more than one way to express them.
 Be flexible when accepting students’ answers to theme-based questions.
 Students will often be grappling with concepts they can’t fully own.
 For example, if a student says the theme of Tuck Everlasting is living forever is a bad idea, you can work with the class to find different ways to express this thought.
-You might say, “Okay, what are some other ways we can say that?”
+You might say, “OK, what are some other ways we can say that?”
 Guide students toward the theme rather than requiring one right answer, which can turn the discussion into a game of guessing the teacher’s thoughts.

 10. Get away from the obvious